Is Windows Defender Good Enough in 2024? Full Guide

 pandasecurity.com

-Panda Dome is a good anti-malware program that has high malware detection rates, decent extra features, and various plans and payment options.
+Panda Dome is a good anti-malware program that has high malware detection rates, decent extra features, and a rich set of customization options.
 In my testing, it detected malware about as accurately as Windows Defender, catching the majority of the malware files on my test PC, but it missed some newer adware and ransomware files that competitors like Norton caught.

-Panda also includes a ton of extra features that Windows’s antivirus doesn’t offer, including a really good VPN — it uses Hotspot Shield’s VPN technology to provide fast and encrypted web access to servers in 20+ countries around the globe.
+Panda also includes a ton of extra features that Windows’s free antivirus doesn’t offer, including a free VPN — it uses Hotspot Shield’s VPN technology to provide fast and encrypted web access to servers in 20+ countries around the globe.
 Panda also includes:

 • Virtual keyboard (for safeguarding against keyloggers).